-Where defects arise, building owners should ensure that they have consulted with the builder and given them chances to rectify the issue.
+Where defects arise, owners should ensure they consult the builder and give them chances to rectify the issue.
 For building contractors, be aware that you can lose your right to rectify a defect and minimise damages should your response be inadequate.

 We appreciate your feedback – your submission has been successfully received.